 - Starting from one end to the other, wrap chicken breasts with bacon.
 Place in the slow cooker seam side down over the layer of dried beef slices.

-- In a bowl, combine mushroom soup and milk.
-Stir together until well-blended and pour over chicken.
+- In a bowl, combine the mushroom soup and water.
+Stir together until well blended, then pour over the chicken.

 - Cook on LOW for about 6 to 8 hours or until thermometer inserted in the thickest part of chicken reads 165 F. Serve hot over rice or noodles.